animalCodes/ab_lang_comparisons/spec/sqrt.md

 - `print_n(num)` - Convert `num` to a string representing its value as a decimal number including 5 decimal places, send to stdout with a trailing newline.

-- `nan(num)` - Whether `num` is NaN.

-- `inf(num)` - Whether `num` is +Infinity.

 - `floor(num)` Largest integer not greater than `num`.

 - `exit(code)` - Terminate program with exit code `code`.

-As the number - where possible - will be converted into a floating-point number, the following functions accept decimal number strings with an optional exponent indicating multiplication by a power of ten (scientific notation).
-Additionally, special values such as "inf", "infinity" and "nan" (with optional leading `+`/`-`, ignoring case) are accepted.
+The following functions accept decimal number strings with an optional exponent indicating multiplication by a power of ten ("E" notation).

 - `num_str(str)` - Test whether `str` could be converted into a number.